okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/index.md

 ## Configure the SDK, widget and sample app

-Before integrating either SDK or widget into your app, you need to initialize the SDK with configuration settings.
+Before integrating either SDK or widget into your app, you need to understand the configuration settings that need to be added to initialize the SDK and widget (if you decide to also use the widget).
 The list of settings is shown below:

+## Configuration settings

 ### Issuer